-1. You are climbing a rope straight up toward the ceiling. (a) What are the magnitude and direction of the force you must exert on the rope in order to accelerate upward at $1.05 \text{ m/s}^2$ , assuming your inertia (mass) is 65.0 kg? (b) If the maximum tension the rope can support (aka its tensile strength) is 1035 N, what is the maximum inertia (mass) the rope can support at this acceleration?
+1. You are climbing a rope straight up toward the ceiling. (a) What are the magnitude and direction of the force you must exert on the rope in order to accelerate upward at $1.05 \,\mathrm{m/s^2}$, assuming your inertia (mass) is 65.0 kg? (b) If the maximum tension the rope can support (aka its tensile strength) is 1035 N, what is the maximum inertia (mass) the rope can support at this acceleration?
 Assume that the inertia (mass) of the rope is so small that the gravitational force on the rope itself can be ignored.
 [An ideal rope has negligible mass, does not stretch at all, and exerts a force of the same magnitude on whatever is connected to each of its two ends - a rope or cable basically just transmits a force from each end to the other.
 The magnitude of that force is called the tension in the rope.]

 2. A 1700 kg truck and a 950 kg car are parked with their rear bumpers nearly touching each other in a level parking lot.
 Both vehicles have their brakes off so that they are free to roll.
-A woman sitting on the rear bumper of the truck exerts a constant horizontal force on the rear bumper of the car with her feet, and the car accelerates east at $1.5 \text{ m/s}^2$ . (a) What are the magnitude and acceleration of the center of mass of the car+truck system?
-(You can consider the woman to be part of the truck.
+A woman sitting on the rear bumper of the truck exerts a constant horizontal force on the rear bumper of the car with her feet, and the car accelerates east at $1.5 \,\mathrm{m/s^2}$. (a) What are the magnitude and acceleration of the center of mass of the car+truck system?
+(You can consider the woman to be part of the truck that she sits on, and consider her mass to be included in the stated mass of the truck.
 So think of the truck directly pushing on the car, or think of the woman as a massless spring placed between car and truck.) (b) What are the forces (magnitude and direction) exerted on each vehicle by the woman?
-[For this part, just consider the woman to be a intermediary, of negligible mass, who transmits the force between the car and the truck.] (c) What are the magnitude and direction of the acceleration of the truck are the magnitude and direction of the truck.
+[For this part, just consider the woman to be a intermediary, of negligible mass, who transmits the force between the car and the truck.] (c) What are the magnitude and direction of the acceleration of the truck?
+Ignore any friction between tires and parking lot surface.